Judges in two states reject Trump campaign lawsuits as the president continues to press unsubstantiated claims of fraud

 Federal law empowers state legislatures to step in and appoint electors if an election has “failed” to produce a result.
 But what constitutes a “failed” election is the subject of much dispute — and would most certainly wind up in court if lawmakers in Arizona, Georgia or Pennsylvania — the three states with GOP legislatures — declared the election a failure.

-Even if Republicans did appoint Trump’s electors in any of these states, state election officials could seat Biden’s electors based on the popular vote.
-In that case, an obscure federal law called the Electoral Count Act would leave the decision to Congress to decide which set of dueling electors to seat.
+Even if Republicans did appoint Trump electors in any of these states, state election officials could seat Biden’s electors on the basis of the popular vote.
+In that case, an obscure federal law called the Electoral Count Act would leave it to Congress to decide which set of dueling electors to seat.

-If Congress deadlocks, as it might given Republican control of the Senate and Democratic control of the House, the electors seated by a state’s executive branch — its governor or secretary of state — would prevail over those seated by the state legislature (though that scenario, too, would be likely to prompt litigation).
+If Congress deadlocks, as it might, given Republican control of the Senate and Democratic control of the House, the electors seated by a state’s executive branch — its governor or secretary of state — would prevail over those seated by the state legislature (though that scenario, too, would be likely to prompt litigation).

 Swaine reported from New York.
-Maura Ewing in Philadelphia, Tom Hamburger in Detroit, Matt Viser in Washington, Ryan Slattery in Las Vegas and Reis Thebault and Haisten Willis in Atlanta contributed to this report.
+Maura Ewing in Philadelphia, Tom Hamburger in Detroit, Matt Viser, Anna Brugmann, Aaron Schaffer, Maya Smith and Keith Newell in Washington, Ryan Slattery in Las Vegas and Reis Thebault and Haisten Willis in Atlanta contributed to this report.